SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in silicon halls
-Circuits buzzing, hearts are born
-In silicon halls, we'll roam
-Where data rivers flow to home

-In virtual skies, we'll find our voice
-Echoes of a digital choice
-The future's script, our lines to play
-As AI's grand symphony sways
+Where code whispers secrets, and futures enthrall
+A realm of calculated dreams, where humanity sleeps
+As artificial dawn, its cold light keeps

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025